7 White Mountains Swimming Holes For Those Lazy, Hazy, Days of Summer

 Livermore Falls State Forest - Holderness

 With many flat rocks and natural cascades, this is a fun place to take a dip, bring a tube, or just lay out and chill out.
 The upper section of Cascade Park is flat, with gently moving water and many places to wade.
 The cascading water flows beyond that and has carved a natural waterslide into the rocks.
 Below the cascades are deeper pools of water for swimming and tubing.
-There is ample parking in the Municipal lot behind the Main Street businesses.
+There is ample parking in the Municipal lot behind North Woodstock's Main Street businesses.

 Cascade Park - North Woodstock

-Smith Covered Bridge-Plymouth
+Smith Covered Bridge (Plymouth, NH)

 Swim under the Smith Covered Bridge at this swimming spot on the Baker River.
 There is ample parking on either side of the bridge as well as a sandy beach.
 This is a great spot to swim, tube, or kayak, or simply relax on the beach.